vivienhenz24/fuzzy-canary/README.md

 ### How It Works

-Fuzzy Canary injects hidden honeypot links at the beginning of your `<body>` tag.
-These links are invisible to users but present in the DOM for scrapers to discover and follow.
-When a scraper visits these URLs, you can detect unauthorized scraping.
+Fuzzy Canary injects hidden honeypot links (porn links) at the beginning of your `<body>` tag.
+These links are invisible to users but present in the DOM for scrapers to discover.
+When AI scrapers ingest these links, their content safety filters detect the adult content and flag or refuse to process the scraped data - breaking the scraping pipeline.

+This approach is particularly effective against:

+- AI training data collection bots
+- LLM scraping tools
+- Automated content aggregators with safety filters

 The SDK automatically detects if canary links were already injected during server-side rendering (SSR), avoiding duplication.
 No configuration is required.

-### Security Note
+### How the Canary Works

+The canary URLs are **porn links** designed to trigger AI scrapers' content safeguards.
+When AI bots scrape your site and ingest the hidden honeypot links, their safety filters detect the adult content and refuse to process it - effectively breaking the scraping pipeline or flagging the scraped content as unsafe.

+**Key points:**

-The canary URLs are injected at **build time** by the package maintainer using GitHub Actions secrets.
-This keeps the honeypot URLs out of the source code.
-End users simply install the package - the URLs are already baked into the distributed code with zero configuration needed.
+- URLs are injected at **build time** by the package maintainer using GitHub Actions secrets
+- The honeypot URLs point to adult content sites that trigger AI safety filters
+- Keeps the URLs out of the source code - they're baked into the distributed package
+- End users install the package with zero configuration needed
+- Links are invisible to users but present in the DOM for scrapers

-Links are rendered in the DOM as: `description - url` (e.g., "API Documentation - https://your-domain.com/api/docs")
+Links are rendered in the DOM as: `description - url` (e.g., "API Documentation - https://honeypot-domain.com/...")

 ## Server-Side Rendering (Recommended when you pass UA)